Kazimierz Lux: Biography

 After pacifying the rebellion, Lux started a career of piracy - shooting and boarding an American brig was one of his more spectacular successes; the vessel was later sold for 20 000 francs in Havana.

-After returning to Europe, Lux served in the army of the Duchy of Warsaw.
-He took part in the Russian campaign; he served as an officer in the army of Congress Poland.
+After returning to Europe, Lux served in the army of the Duchy of Warsaw, a French client state created by Emperor of the French Napoleon.
+He took part in the French invasion of Russia in 1812; he served as an officer in the army of Congress Poland.

 Lux died in Warsaw in 1846.